swharden/pyABF/data/readme.md

 # Sample ABFs

 This is a small collection of various ABFs I practice developing with.
 Many of them were emailed to me by contributors.
 If you have a unique type of ABF file, email it to me and I will include it here.
-Note that this page is generated automatically by [generate-data-index.py](generate-data-index.py).
+Note that this page is generated automatically by [generate-data-index](generate-data-index).

 ABF (version) | channels | sweeps | protocol | thumbnail
 ---|---|---|---|---